Uepsilon/consumo/README.md

 Also be aware of stocking count of products so you will know when to order new stuff.

 ## Usage
-Rename the config/secrets.yml.example to config/secrets.yml and generate your own secret keys (which should be longer than 30 chars, and so on and so on).
+Copy/Rename the `config/secrets.yml.example` to `config/secrets.yml` and generate your own secret keys (which should be longer than 30 chars, and so on and so on).

 ## License